 The Company is exposed to the financial risk related to the fluctuation of foreign exchange rates.
 The Company may maintain cash and other financial instruments, or may incur revenues and expenditures in currencies other than the Canadian dollar.
-Significant changes in the currency exchange rates between the Canadian dollar relative to these foreign currencies, which may include but are not limited to US dollars and the Mexican peso, could have an effect on the Company's results of operations, financial position or cash flows.
+Significant changes in the currency exchange rates between the Canadian dollar relative to these foreign currencies, which may include but are not limited to US dollars, Mexican peso and Peruvian nuevo sol, could have an effect on the Company's results of operations, financial position or cash flows.
 The Company has not hedged its exposure to currency fluctuations.